meltano/meltano/docs/src/docs/installation.md

 ---
 metaTitle: How to Install Meltano
-description: Meltano is easy to install on your local machine or in the cloud, including on AWS, Digital Ocean, and other cloud services.
-sidebarDepth: 2
+description: Learn how to install Meltano locally or using Docker.
 ---

 # Installation